 Let us understand the the concept of KEY recognition by counter party, by an example or a story,

-Suppose in a certain region, Mr. A wants to send his secret data via KEY to Mr. B located else where.
-But due to hacking or attack of hackers, he do not want to use the conventional method to send the data along with KEY.
-Instead of normal sending, he sends the KEY in a small wooden box with letter containing the KEY.
-Then he locks the wooden box with 'key' (key of Lock not of encryption) and keep the key with him.
+Suppose in a certain region, Mr. A wants to send his secret data via KEY to Mr. B located elsewhere.
+But due to hacking or attack of hackers, he does not want to use the conventional method to send the data along with KEY.
+Instead of normal sending, he sends the KEY in a small wooden box with a letter containing the KEY.
+Then he locks the wooden box with 'key' (key of Lock not of encryption) and keeps the key with him.
 Now the wooden box is sent to Mr. B safely due to lock attached with the box.
 But Mr. B is not having the 'key'!
-He now do the trick.
-He put second lock with the wooden box and send to Mr. A. It also reached safely to Mr. A due to two lock attached with it!
+He now does the trick.
+He put the second lock with the wooden box and send it to Mr. A. It also reached safely to Mr. A due to two lock attached with it!
 Now Mr. A unlocks his box with his 'key' and re-send the box to Mr. B and now finally Mr. B unlocks the box with his own 'key'.
-Thus the KEY mentioned in letter, sent by Mr. A reached safely to Mr. B without damaged done by hacking activities.
+Thus the KEY mentioned in the letter, sent by Mr. A reached safely to Mr. B without damage done by hacking activities.
 Thus, in this manner, data is kept secret with encryption and decryption by a KEY.

 BlacBerry do the same thing.
-It does all these KEY changing task via Blackberry Server and it acts as mediator between two Blackberry mobile/handset taking part in a conversation or data transmission.
-Thus, there was an conflict between India and Blackberry to setup server in India.
+It does all these KEY changing tasks via Blackberry Server and it acts as a mediator between two Blackberry mobile/handset taking part in a conversation or data transmission.
+Thus, there was a conflict between India and Blackberry to set up servers in India.

 More articles: Data Encryption